Kapendev/parin/CHEATSHEET.md

 /// Draws text with the default font at the given position with the provided draw options.
 Vec2 drawText(IStr text, Vec2 position, DrawOptions options = DrawOptions(), TextOptions extra = TextOptions());

-/// Append a formatted line to the overlay text buffer. void dprintfln(A...)(IStr fmtStr, A args);
-/// Append a line to the overlay text buffer. void dprintln(A...)(A args);
-/// Returns the contents of the overlay text buffer.
-IStr dprintBuffer();
-/// Sets the font of the overlay text. void setDprintFont(FontId value);
-/// Sets the position of the overlay text. void setDprintPosition(Vec2 value);
-/// Sets the drawing options for the overlay text. void setDprintOptions(DrawOptions value);
-/// Sets the maximum number of overlay text lines. void setDprintLineCountLimit(Sz value);
-/// Sets the visibility state of the overlay text. void setDprintVisibility(bool value);
-/// Toggles the visibility state of the overlay text. void toggleDprintVisibility();
-/// Clears the overlay text.
-void clearDprintBuffer();
-/// Draws the overlay text now instead of at the end of the frame. void drawDprintBuffer();

 /// Draws debug engine information at the given position with the provided draw options. void drawDebugEngineInfo(Vec2 screenPoint, Camera camera = Camera(), DrawOptions options = DrawOptions(), bool isLogging = false);
-/// Draws debug tile information at the given position with the provided draw options. void drawDebugTileInfo(int tileWidth, int tileHeight, Vec2 screenPoint, Camera camera = Camera(), DrawOptions options = DrawOptions(), bool isLogging = false);

 /// Draws a tile with a texture. void drawTile(TextureId texture, Tile tile, DrawOptions options = DrawOptions());